litestar-org/polyfactory/CONTRIBUTING.rst

 +++++++++++++++++++++++++

 We welcome contributions that enhance / improve the appearance and usability of the docs.
-We use a custom theme that inherits the `PyData Sphinx Theme Furo <https://pydata-sphinx-theme.readthedocs.io/en/latest/>`_ theme, which comes with a lot of options out of the box.
+We use a custom theme that inherits the `PyData Sphinx Theme <https://pydata-sphinx-theme.readthedocs.io/en/latest/>`_, which comes with a lot of options out of the box.
 If you wish to contribute to the docs style / setup, or static site generation, you should consult the theme docs as a first step.